zjp-CN/term-rustdoc/src/bin/frame/help.md

 Navigation action displayed on right bottom will replace module tree by a detail tree into the inner of an item from module tree:
-* `l` or `Right` arrow key: next action
+* `Tab` or `l` or `Right` arrow key: next action
 * `h` or `Left` arrow key: previous action

 These actions are:
-* for structs/unions, fields and impls
+* for struct/union under cursor, fields and impls
-* for enums, variants and impls
+* for enum under cursor, variants and impls
-* for traits, associated items and implementors
+* for trait under cursor, associated items and implementors
+* for module under cursor, make the module node as new root with items tree expanded.
+  This is very immature.

 ### Module Tree